captionpoint/captionpoint-plays/INTIMATE-APPAREL.md

 Minister say man and wife.
 ---
 ## ESTHER:
+Please,
+---
-Please, I'd like to know about your mother or about your birthplace, Bar-ba-dos.
-Somethingl don'r know.
+I'd want to know more about your mother
+---
+or about your birthplace, Bar-ba-dos.
+---
+Something I don't know.
+---
 'That wasn't in the letters.
+---
 Something for us, right now.
-(A moment.)
 ---
 ## GEORGE:
 Like what?
-(Esther pulls away and picks up the smoking jacket.)
 ---
 ## ESTHER:
-I come here from North Carolina at seventeen after my mother died of influenza, God bless her loving spirit.
-My father 38 died two years later, he was a slave you see and didn't rnke to life as a freeman.
-He'd lost his tongue during a nasty fight over a chicken when I was a baby, so I never heard him speak, no complaints, no praise, no gentle words, no goodbye.
+I come here from North Carolina at seventeen
+---
+after my mother died of influenza,
+---
+God bless her loving spirit.
+---
+My father died two years later,
+---
+he was a slave you see
+---
+and didn't take to life as a freeman.
+---
+He'd lost his tongue
+---
+during a nasty fight over a chicken
+---
+when I was a baby,
+---
+so I never heard him speak,
+---
+no complaints, no praise,
+---
+no gentle words, no goodbye.
+---
 He was silent.
+---
 Broken really.
+---
+I come to this city by myself,
+---
+worked my way North little by
+little,
+---
-I come to this city by myself, worked my way North little by little, picking berries in every state until I get here.
-An old woman in the rooming house reach me to sew intimate apparel, saying folks'll pay you good money for your discretion.
+picking berries in every state until I get here.
+---
+An old woman in the rooming house
+---
+teach me to sew intimate apparel,
+---
+say folks'll pay you good money
+---
+for your discretion.
+---
 It was just about the best gift anybody give me.
+---
+It was as though God kissed my hands
+---
-It was as though God kissed my hands when I first pulled the fabric through the sewing machine and held up a finished garment.
-I discovered all I need in these fingers.
-(A moment.)
+when I first pulled the fabric through the sewing machine
+---
+and held up a finished garment.
+---
+I discovered everything I need in these hands.
+---
 I wanted you to know that about me.
 ---
 ## GEORGE:
+My parents were chattel
+---
-My parents were chattel born to children of chattel.
+born to children of chattel.
+---
+We cut sugar cane and die
+---
+and that our tale
+---
-(George takes off his shirt.)
-We cut sugar cane and die and that our tale for as long as anybody could say.
+for as long as anybody could say.
+---
 Nothin' worthy of a retelling, really.
-I come here so the swry'll be different, that I hopin'.
-Now if yuh don' mind, I spent many nights on a hard wood floor, a bed be long overdue.
-(Esther gives him her hand) We married.
-I am' gonna commit no crime 'ere, a man and wife don't 'ave no quarrel in the bedroom.
-(George gently pulls her onto the bed.
-The lights slowly fade as Esther succumbs to his embrace.
-Ragtime piano.
-Mayme and Mrs. Van Buren elite?; dressed in their twin corsets.
-They stand over the wedding bed.)
 ---
+I come here so the story'll be different, that I hopin'.
+---
+Now if yuh don't mind,
+---
+I spent many nights on a hard wood floor,
+---
+a bed be long overdue.
+---
+We married.
+---
+I ain't gonna commit no crime 'ere,
+---
+[laughing]
+a man and wife
+---
+ain't got no quarrel in the bedroom.
+---
+---
+template: music
+---
 ## MAYME:
 What is he like?
-(George climbs out of bed, he stands in a pool of light and slowly goes through the ritual of dressing.
-Esther kneels on her bed wrapped in the crazy quilt.)
 ---
 ## ESTHER:
 He handsome enough.
 ---
 ## MRS. VAN BUREN:
 Come, what did he say when he saw you?
-(Esther climbs out of bed.
-As they speak, ifnecessaly, _Mayne and Mrs.
-Va n Buren may help Esther dress.)
 ---
 ## ESTHER:
 He ain't say much of nothing.
+---
-He just stood there for a moment regarding me with his eyes.
+He just stood there for a moment
+---
+regarding me with his eyes.
+---
 Yellow, cotton and cane eyes.
+---
 I didn't have no tongue.
 ---
 ## MRS. VAN BUREN:
 He must be something of a romantic.
-He traveled halfway across the world because of some promise on a paper.
 ---
+He traveled halfway across the world
+---
+for some promise on a paper.
+---
 ## ESTHER:
-And he still smell of salt and ground nuts.
+And he still smell of salt
+---
+and ground nuts.
+---
 It make me sick and it make me excited.
 ---
 ## MRS. VAN BUREN:
 I was tipsy on my wedding night.
-I recall being in love with the notion of love, and everything took on a rosy glow.
-Harry was foolish and confident and I was frightened to death.
 ---
+I recall being in love with the notion of love,
+---
+and everything took on a rosy
+glow.
+---
+Harry was foolish and confident
+---
+and I was frightened to death.
+---
 ## MAYME:
 Is he as we imagined?
-39
 ---
 ## ESTHER:
+Yes,
+he is sturdy enough
+---
-Yes, he is sturdy enough and quite a pleasure to behold.
+and quite a pleasure to behold.
+---
 His hands thick, stained dark from work.
+---
 North Carolina field hands.
+---
+But he got a melodious voice,
+---
-But he got a melodious voice, each word a song unto itself.
+each word a song unto itself.
-(Mayne and Airs.
-Van Buren reluctantly retreat into the darkness.
-Ertber and George button their shirts.)And when he finally fell asleep I placed my head on his chest, and listened for the song of cicadas at dusk, and imagined the sweet aroma of the mango trees and the giant flamboyant with its crimson tears.
-(Esther and George stand On either side of the bed, dressed.)
-Scene 2
-Valenciennes Lace
-GeorgelEsther's boudoir.
-A rag plays.
-George smoothes down his overgrown hain pleased with himseq..
-His clothing is worn but that doesn't seem to trouble him.
-Esther takes in George from the corner °Per tye, quickly averting her gaze when be glances over.
-He smiles to himself
+---
+And when he finally fell asleep
+---
+I placed my head on his chest,
+---
+and listened for the song of cicadas at dusk,
+---
+and imagined the sweet aroma of the mango trees
+---
+and the giant flamboyant with its crimson tears.
 ---
 ## ESTHER:
 Do you want me to fix you something?